-Loneliness and isolation can have big impact on the health and welbeing of older people.
-Age UK Bournemouth provides a Community Connections service to help tackle the causes of isolation and loneliness.
+Loneliness and isolation can have a big impact on the health and wellbeing of older people.
+Age UK Bournemouth, Poole & East Dorset provides a Community Connections Service to help tackle the causes of isolation and loneliness.

 The service aims to enable older people to:

 - Overcome the barriers of isolation & loneliness

 - Pursue interests & activities in the local community

 - Maintain independence and gain information, enabling clients to stay at home for longer

 People aged 60 or over and living in the Bournemouth, Poole, Christchurch or East Dorset area, who have become housebound or detached from community life through bereavement, moving house, disability, mental illness, etc.

 The person needing help, their relatives, carers, health or social service professionals, GP, etc.

 A support worker will be allocated to the client and a full assessment of need will be undertaken.
 Support will be given over the phone and, if required, face to face.
 We will work within our Covid risk assessments to ensure the safety of our clients and staff.